 Figure 1.
-Does your hospital site provide Acute Pain Service for inpatients?
-(Answer = Yes) .8 Figure 2.
-Does your hospital site provide a formal opioid/analgesia stewardship program for inpatients? .9 Figure 3.
-What are the barriers to your hospital site introducing the services that are currently NOT offered?1 0 Figure 4.
-Public vs Private Hospitals: What are the barriers to your hospital site introducing the services that are currently NOT offered?1 1 Figure 5.
-Do pharmacists routinely discuss, review and document patients' prior opioid use upon admission during the medication reconciliation process?1 2 Figure 6.
-Do ward/medical unit pharmacists routinely give advice to patients about appropriate pain management and analgesia use?1 4 Figure 7.
-What factors are used to prioritise clinical pharmacy services for patients on these wards?1 4 Figure 8.
-When treating acute pain in opioid naive patients, what treatments does your hospital site commonly prescribe, administer or utilise?1 5 Figure 9.
-South Australia vs Australia: When treating acute pain in opioid naive patients, what treatments does your hospital site commonly prescribe, administer or utilise?1 6 Figure 10.
-Do ward/medical unit pharmacists review the last 48 hours of analgesia use to determine appropriate prescription of analgesia medicines and quantity upon discharge?1 6 Figure 11.
-If opioid analgesia were not administered in the 48 hours prior to discharge, are opioid analgesia supplied on discharge just in case patients might require them?1 7 Figure 12.
-To improve patient flow and bed availability, does your hospital site undertake any of the following?1 7 Figure 13.
-Do patients receive advice from non-pharmacists on analgesia medicines at the point of discharge, excluding day cases?1 8 Figure 14.
-Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers (i.e. GP, community pharmacy, care facility, carer)?1 9 Figure 15.
+Does your hospital site provide an Acute Pain Services for inpatients?
+11 Figure 2.
+Does your hospital site provide a formal opioid/analgesia stewardship program for inpatients?
+12 Figure 3.
+What are the barriers to your hospital site introducing the services that are currently NOT offered?
+13 Figure 4.
+Public vs private hospitals: What are the barriers to your hospital site introducing the services that are currently NOT offered?
+14 Figure 5.
+Do pharmacists routinely discuss, review and document patients' prior opioid use upon admission during the medication reconciliation process?
+15 Figure 6.
+Do ward/medical unit pharmacists routinely give advice to patients about appropriate pain management and analgesic use?
+17 Figure 7.
+What factors are used to prioritise clinical pharmacy services for patients on these wards?
+17 Figure 8.
+When treating acute pain in opioid naïve patients, what treatments does your hospital site commonly prescribe, administer or utilise?
+18 Figure 9.
+South Australia vs Australia: When treating acute pain in opioid naïve patients, what treatments does your hospital site commonly prescribe, administer or utilise?
+19 Figure 10.
+Do ward/medical unit pharmacists review the last 48 hours of analgesic use to determine appropriate prescription of analgesic medicines and quantity upon discharge?
+19 Figure 11.
+If opioid analgesia were not administered in the 48 hours prior to discharge, are opioid analgesic mediciness supplied on discharge just in case patients might require them?
+20 Figure 12.
+To improve patient flow and bed availability, does your hospital site undertake any of the following?
+20 Figure 13.
+Do patients receive advice from non-pharmacists on analgesic medicines at the point of discharge, excluding day cases?
+21 Figure 14.
+Does the ward/medical unit pharmacist provide any of these documents to the patient's community care provide (i.e. GP, community pharmacy, care facility, carer)?
+Figure 15.
 How often and to whom does the pharmacy department provide information/feedback regarding opioid prescribing and supply?
-20 Figure 16.
-How is information contained in opioid prescribing and supply reports utilised by your hospital?2 21 Figure 17.
-Metropolitan vs Regional/rural: Do ward/medical unit pharmacists review the last 48 hours of analgesia use to determine appropriate prescription of analgesia medicines and quantity upon discharge?
-23 Figure 18.
-Metropolitan vs Regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?
-(Type of document) 23 Figure 19.
-Metropolitan vs Regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?
-(Frequency) (Regularly defined as at least annually) 24
+23 Figure 16.
+How is information contained in opioid prescribing and supply reports utilised by your hospital?
+24 Figure 17 Has your hospital undertaken research or implemented interventions/innovations to address inappropriat opioid use in opioid naïve patients in last five years?
+25 Figure 18 Metropolitan vs regional/rural: What are the barriers to your hospital site introducing the services that are currently NOT offered?
+25 Figure 19.
+Metropolitan vs regional/rural: Do ward/medical unit pharmacists review the last 48 hours of analgesic medicine use to determine appropriate prescription of analgesia medicines and quantity upon discharge?
+26 Figure 20.
+Metropolitan vs regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?
+26 Figure 21.
+Metropolitan vs regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?
+27 is the national, professional, for-purpose organisation for leading pharmacists, technicians and pharmacy assistants working across Australia's health system.
+Established in 1941, SHPA provides a range of education, advocacy and policy services including a structured two-year residency program for post-internship pharmacists and 24 specialty practice streams for members.
+SHPA is also a founding member of Pharmacy Development Australia which facilitates Advancing Practice, the only program in Australia recognising advancing and advanced pharmacy practitioners.

-About SHPA
+ABOUT SHPA